FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/4_tools/44_sdk/use_javasdk_in_eclipse.md

 ### Create a class package

-Right-click the project name, select New = > Package, and enter the package name.
-Here, use org.fisco.bcos.test。
+Right-click the project name and select New => Package and enter the package name, here use org.fisco.bcos.test。

 ![](../../../../images/articles/use_javasdk_in_eclipse/IMG_5638.JPG)

 ### Create a test class

-Right click on the package name and select 'New = > Class "。
+Right-click on the package name and select 'New => Class’。

 ![](../../../../images/articles/use_javasdk_in_eclipse/IMG_5639.PNG)